evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 The vehicle supports fast DC charging with a maximum power of 126 kW.
 Charging from 0% to 100% takes approximately 83 minutes, while a more typical charging scenario from 10% to 80% takes 43 minutes with an average charging speed at 87 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 7% to 72%.
 This results in an effective charging speed, including time lost, of 79 kW, with each charging session taking about 44 minutes and 24 seconds..

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 30kWh/100km, 1000km will take 11 hours and 1 minutes.
-This trip will require four charge session(s) charging from 8% to 67%.
-The total time lost for charging up the battery will be 162 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 30 kWh/100 km, the trip would take approximately 11 hours and 1 minutes.
+This journey would require four charging stops from 8% to 67%, with a total charging time of 162 minutes.
 ### 75kWh

 The electric vehicle features a high-capacity battery with a gross capacity of 75 kWh and a net usable capacity of 70,5 kWh, providing an 4,5 kWh buffer (3.6%) for battery protection.